 The scale-out backup repository can comprise one or more extents.
 The extent is a standard backup repository configured in the backup infrastructure.
-You can add any simple backup repository, except the cloud repository, as an extent to the scale-out backup repository.
+You can add any backup repository, except the cloud repository, as an extent to the scale-out backup repository.

-The backup repository added to the scale-out backup repository ceases to exist as a simple backup repository.
+The backup repository added to the scale-out backup repository ceases to exist as a backup repository.
 You cannot target jobs to this backup repository.
 Instead, you have to target jobs at the configured scale-out backup repository.

 On every extent, Veeam Backup & Replication creates the definition.erm file.
 This file contains a description of the scale-out backup repository and information about its extents.

 Extents inherit most configuration settings from the underlying backup repositories.
 The following settings are inherited: